Past Presidents Scholarship

 The WIFV Past Presidents Scholarship for Mid-Career Mediamakers Committee selects the winner from a competitive group of submissions.
 The committee, which is comprised of WIFV Past Presidents, selects the candidate who most exemplifies the qualities of creative excellence, a thirst for knowledge, and the passion for bringing important stories to life through the media experience.
-Past scholarship recipients include Jordana Wells, Susan Kehoe, Hilarey Kirsner Leonard, Mary C. Stephens, Erica Ginsberg, Judy Cohall, Leola Calzolai-Stewart, Julie Rios Little, Niyati Shah, Kiley Kraskouskas, Kim Merritt, Karen Kasmauski, Kathryn Pasternak, Carolyn McCulley, Krystal Tingle, Bonnie Rich, Susan Donnelly, Amy Oden, Jody Hassett Sanchez, and Toni George.
+Past scholarship recipients include Jordana Wells, Susan Kehoe, Hilarey Kirsner Leonard, Mary C. Stephens, Erica Ginsberg, Judy Cohall, Leola Calzolai-Stewart, Julie Rios Little, Niyati Shah, Kiley Kraskouskas, Kim Merritt, Karen Kasmauski, Kathryn Pasternak, Carolyn McCulley, Krystal Tingle, Bonnie Rich, Susan Donnelly, Amy Oden, Jody Hassett Sanchez, Toni George, and Natasha Klauss Soleiman.

 WIFV extends its gratitude to the WIFV Past Presidents who fund the Scholarship and to The Maine Media Workshops for their support.